konflux-ci/build-definitions/task/oci-copy/0.2/README.md

 # oci-copy task

-Given an `oci-copy.yaml` file in the user's source directory, the `oci-copy` task will copy content from arbitrary urls into the OCI registry.
+Given a file in the user's source directory, copy content from arbitrary urls into the OCI registry.

-It generates a limited SBOM and pushes that into the OCI registry alongside the image.

-It is not to be considered safe for general use as it cannot provide a high degree of provenance for artficats and reports them only as "general" type artifacts in the purl spec it reports in the SBOM.
-Use only in limited situations.

-Note: the bearer token secret, if specified, will be sent to **all servers listed in the oci-copy.yaml file**.

 ## Parameters
 |name|description|default value|required|